jyurkanin/corn_bc19/README.md

 Overall:
 Keep track of enemy and friendly units with castles.
+Idea.
+Keep a robotMemMap for each robot.
+It keeps a map of seen robots at positions.
+I will clear tiles that haven't been seen in X turns.
+It will refresh from robotMap

 All units should by default avoid enemies units unless they are near a castle/church
 	or a strike has been ordered.